alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Some researchers have even posited a
 [Proto-Human language](https://en.wikipedia.org/wiki/Proto-Human_language),
 with little credibility.
 We need some other tools to delve into the darkness of time.

 ### Number Of Words And Information Content

 A very basic criteria that describes a language era is how many different words can be uttered.
-The informational content of a sentence depends largely on the number of different meanings that can be conveyed, and on the number of words per sentence.
+The information content of a sentence depends largely on the number of different meanings that can be conveyed, and on the number of words per sentence.